sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 ## sg doctor

-DEPRECATD - Run checks to test whether system is in correct state to run Sourcegraph.
+DEPRECATED - Run checks to test whether system is in correct state to run Sourcegraph.

 Flags: